 A: Most of us do not give a second thought to driving to Cottonwood, but for the homeless it is often very difficult.
 Some of them live in their cars which may not be usable or mobile; or they may not have the money for gas, insurance and/or registration.
 The majority of Sedona homeless families work here and have children who are in Sedona schools.
 For the homeless, driving to Cottonwood every day may not be feasible.
 The Cottonwood services provide care during the day; Hope House will provide temporary residential services for homeless families with children.

 A: Every taxpayer has the legitimate right to question and/or express concern as to how their taxes are spent.
-Aside from the initial grant through Housing and Urban Development (HUD), the majority of the funding for Hope House operations will come from grants and donations from various community churches, organizations and individuals.
-Therefore, the City’s effort to fix the traffic problem will not be negatively impacted.
+Aside from the initial grant through Housing and Urban Development (HUD), the majority of the funding for Hope House operations comes from grants and donations from various community churches, organizations and individuals.

-Our potential residents are parents who typically work—here in Sedona.
+Our residents are parents who typically work—here in Sedona.
 Their wages simply cannot secure sufficient housing for them in Sedona.
 In the long run, providing shelter for this homeless population may actually save tax dollars.
 1) When families are in a more stable condition (finding temporary housing at Hope House), they are less likely to need Sedona’s emergency services such as ER, hospitalization, police and fire department assistance.
 And 2) The emphasis of Hope House is “temporary” housing—helping families whose goals are to become “homed” not homeless.
-Support and assistance from Hope House will be a “hand up” to these families—not a “hand out”.
-While living in Hope House, our families will be working on transition plans with our volunteer counselors and also with other organizations, such as Catholic Charities.
+Support and assistance from Hope House is a “hand up” to these families—not a “hand out”.
+While living in Hope House, our families work on transition plans with our volunteer counselors and also with other organizations, such as Catholic Charities.

-Hope House will have a strict policy prohibiting the possession of drugs and/or alcohol.
+Hope House has a strict policy prohibiting the possession of drugs and/or alcohol.
 Also, individuals must be sober in order to stay in the facility.
-Families will be vetted through the homeless liaison with the Sedona-Oak Creek School District and have to sign up to stay there.
-No loitering will be allowed outside the facility.
+No loitering is allowed outside the facility.